 How you take out income tax out of retro pay depends on which of the three payroll options you choose.

 If you run a separate payroll or designate the retroactive pay separately on your employee’s paycheck, you have two options:

 - Withhold a flat 22% from the sum of the retroactive pay.

 - Add the retro pay amount to the normal wages from either the current payroll or the most recent payroll.
 Then use the combined sum to determine the appropriate federal income tax withholding, and subtract the amount being withheld or already withheld for the normal wages.
 Withhold what’s leftover from the retroactive wages.

 If you add the sum to the next paycheck but do not specify how much is retroactive pay and how much is regular wages, withhold federal income taxes from the combined amount just as you would for a normal payroll.

 Check the Fair Labor Standards Act (FLSA) and labor laws in your state to understand any specific federal and local legislation.
 For example, federal law provides protection for employees to recoup unpaid minimum wages and unpaid overtime violations.
 And some states have their own laws about retroactive pay.
 For instance:

 - Texas prevents retroactive pay to employees of state agencies or institutes of higher education—unless the employees are contractually or legally obligated to higher wages that they were not paid.

 - In California, employees can sue their employer if their pay statements do not include the exact dates of the period for which the employee is paid.
 So if you’re paying retroactive or back pay, make sure that the payroll periods are clearly noted on the pay statement.
 California also doesn’t allow retroactive pay to any public officer, employee, or contractor after they’ve rendered service or completed their contract.

-Phew!
-That was a lot.
-If you’d rather avoid figuring out all the complexities of retro pay on your own, you can get a full-service payroll system to help.
+If you’d rather avoid figuring out all the complexities of retro pay on your own, a full-service payroll system can help small business owners.